Scenic road through vineyards to the Pyrenees mountains.

 Can I visit vineyards and do wine tastings?

 Definitely!
-The southwest is famous for its wine.
+The Southwest is famous for its wine.
 Regions like Bordeaux, Gaillac, and Fronton offer many wineries where you can tour the vineyards, learn about winemaking, and sample their products.
 Many are quite affordable.